 Pursuant to section 22 (1) SEAG, the Administrative Board manages the company, defines the principles of its activities and supervises their implementation.
-It acts in compliance with the legal regulations, the Articles of Association and the Rules of Procedure for the Administrative Board, which can be viewed at www.gft.com/governance.
+It acts in compliance with the legal regulations, the Articles of Association and the Rules of Procedure for the Administrative Board.
 It also observes the recommendations of the German Corporate Governance Code (hereinafter referred to as the 'Code') taking into account the company's one-tier structure and the latest Declaration of Compliance it has issued.